Over-Run/overrungl/CONTRIBUTING.md

   ```
   ;
 - The class names **MUST** be CamelCase;
-- The method and field names _should_ be camelCase;
+- The method and field names _should_ be camelCase; this restriction can be widened for non-public APIs;
-- Other rules specified by [.editorconfig](.editorconfig).
+- Other rules specified in [.editorconfig](.editorconfig).

 ## Discussions

-You can visit our [forum](https://github.com/Over-Run/overrungl/discussions) and create your post, share your experience
+You can visit [discussions](https://github.com/Over-Run/overrungl/discussions) and create your post, share your experience
 or just ask some questions.